hitarth-gg/React-Mini-Projects/usepopcorn/Topics Covered.md

 AbortController -> for cancelling too many API fetches Escape Key / Keypress Event
 Local Storage
+AddEventListener (using useEffect)
 <!-- --------------------------------------------------- -->
 <!--           Completed till 13 - Lecture 005           -->
 <!-- --------------------------------------------------- -->
+useRef, using enter key to focus on searchBar (useRef with eventListener and useEffect), custom hooks